Chen-Khovanov spectra for tangles: Review of the spectral arc algebras and modules

 (See~\cite[Definition 2.1]{EM-top-machine}.)
 Any monoidal category can be viewed as a multicategory (cf.~\emph{$\star$-categories} from~\cite{HKK-Kh-htpy}).
 For instance, the category of abelian groups forms a multicategory, with $\Hom(G_1,\dots,G_n;H)$ the group homomorphisms $G_1\otimes\cdots\otimes G_n\to H$.
 Similarly, topological spaces (or simplicial sets) forms a multicategory, with $\Hom(X_1,\dots,X_n;Y)$ the maps $X_1\times\cdots\times X_n\to Y$.
 Similarly, symmetric spectra $\mSpectra$ \cite{HSS-top-symmetric} forms a multicategory and is naturally a simplicial multicategory (multicategory enriched in simplicial sets).
 As in categories, given a multicategory $\Cat$ we will typically write $\Cat(x_1,\dots,x_n;y)$ for $\Hom_{\Cat}(x_1,\dots,x_n;y)$.

 A \emph{multifunctor} from $\Cat$ to $\Dat$ consists of a map $F\co\Ob(\Cat)\to\Ob(\Dat)$ and, for each $x_1,\dots,x_n,y\in\Ob(\Cat)$, a map $\Cat(x_1,\dots,x_n;y)\to\Dat(F(x_1),\dots,F(x_n),F(y))$, respecting the identity maps and composition.
-Note that while we sometimes consider multicategories enriched in groupoids or simplicial sets, composition is always strictly associative and has strict units for multicategories and multifunctors always strictly respect the identity maps and compositions; we never consider a multicategorical analogue of lax $2$-categories.
+Note that while we sometimes consider multicategories enriched in groupoids or simplicial sets, for multicategories composition is always strictly associative and has strict units, and multifunctors always strictly respect the identity maps and compositions; we never consider a multicategorical analogue of lax $2$-categories.